ArcelorMittal sees modest pickup after deep 2012 loss

 The group posted a net loss of $3.73 billion for the year, largely the result of a $4.3 billion hit in the fourth quarter from writing down the value of its European steel business and $1.3 billion related to the idling and closure of plants.

-Its shares, which have fallen 10 percent in the past two weeks, were 2.7 percent higher by 10.55 a.m.
-British Time, making them among the top 10 best performers in the FTSEurofirst 300 index .FTEU3 of leading European stocks.
+Its shares, which have fallen 10 percent in the past two weeks, were 2.7 percent higher by 5.55 a.m.
+EST, making them among the top 10 best performers in the FTSEurofirst 300 index .FTEU3 of leading European stocks.

 Nomura analyst Neil Sampat said the guidance was consistent with consensus estimates for core profit this year of $8 billion.
 "To me that's relatively positive, given there was a fear that estimates would come down," he said.